Haishi2016/bacon-net/README.md

 ![](https://github.com/Haishi2016/bacon-net/raw/main/images/5-variable-stack.png)

-Bacon-Net doesn't assume variables to be commutative.
+Bacon-Stack doesn't assume variables to be commutative.
 To explore permutation of variable orders, a **Permutation layer** is added at the bottom of the Bacon-Stack, as shown in the following diagram:

 ![](https://github.com/Haishi2016/bacon-net/raw/main/images/bacon-stack-selection.png)

+> **NOTE**: Before the permutation layer is implemented, Bacon-Stack is constrained to handle expressions that can be rewrite as binary trees with ordered parameters.
+For example, the network will have difficulties to understand `(a+b)*c+d*e`, but will be fine with `(a+b)*c+d+e`.

 ## Why the name "BACON"?